iyangli/A-reproducible-approach-to-merging-behavior-analysis-based-on-High-Definition-Map/README.md

 This project contains the source code and data for the paper titled "A reproducible approach to merging behavior analysis based on High Definition Map".

 ### Citation

+If our work is helpful for your research, please consider citing the following BibTeX entry in your manuscript:

 ```
 @article{
     Yang Li, 2023